 Google makes it easy.
 Feed your URL into the PageSpeed Insights application.
 In addition to desktop and mobile speeds, Insights will give you a list of suggested actions to improve loading times.

-It makes sense to stick with the Google-specific app since they are the ones behind the algorithm.
+It makes sense to stick with the Google-specific app since they are behind the algorithm.
 That said, third-party avenues are available.

 Of them, Pingdom is the most popular.
 It offers similar functionality, though it may not be as accurate.
 Still, it’s worth a look.